Peel Commission: The Arab reaction

-Despite some initial support by the Nashashibi family of notables and Jordan's King Abdullah, the Arab Higher Committee (HAC) and the Nashashibis (who had strong roots in both the littoral region and Jerusalem and had defected from the HAC) opposed the partition plan and condemned it unanimously.
+However, the wide opposition to the plan in the Arab community led to the Nashashibis making a U-turn, publishing their rejection of the plan two days before the AHC.
 They argued that the creation of a Jewish state and lack of independent Palestine was a betrayal of the word given by Britain, and emphatically rejected the idea of giving land to the Jews.
 This objection was accompanied by a proposal that Britain adhere to its promise of a sovereign democratic state with constitutional guarantees for the rights of the Jewish minority.
 The Plan was also repudiated at the Bloudan Conference convened in Syria on 8 September, where parties from all over the Arab world rejected both the partition and establishment of a Jewish state in the Palestine Mandate.
-In 1937, the US Consul General at Jerusalem reported to the State Department that the Mufti refused the principle of partition and declined to consider it.
-The Consul said the emir Abdullah urged acceptance on the ground that realities must be faced, but wanted modification of the proposed boundaries and Arab administrations in the neutral enclave.
-The Consul also noted that Nashashibi sidestepped the principle, but was willing to negotiate for favorable modifications.